Blo0dR0gue/MechTactics-Commander/README.md

 The author is not affiliated with Harebrained Schemes and intends no copyright or trademark infringement.
 Also credits to Christoph Wassermann and for the first data editing and cleanup Wraith_81 (https://www.gruese.de/innersphere/).

-# Setup Quadtree
+# Quadtree

-In order to use the Quadtree library by timohausmann you need to change the following in the package.json of this lib in the node_modules:

-- "browser": "dist/quadtree.esm.js",
+We use a lightweight fork of https://github.com/timohausmann/quadtree-ts/ by timohausmann to also support negative numbers